CASNR allows students to become experts in their field while growing as a person.

-What did you most enjoy about your experience at the University of Nebrska-Lincoln, specifically in CASNR?
+What did you most enjoy about your experience at the University of Nebraska-Lincoln, specifically in CASNR?

 I have made life long friends through CASNR and that is the greatest thing I could have ever asked for.
 Coming into college, it is always scary not knowing if you will find a group that you fit in to, but CASNR has allowed me to make great life-long friends.

 - CASNR Week Program Council